 3.3.
 Membership may be terminated by a member a) by notice in writing (which includes but is not restricted to standard hardcopy, email, and fax) to the Treasurer or any other member of the committee or b) via the online membership system should one exist.

 3.4.
 A membership shall lapse automatically if the membership fee is unpaid 3 months after the issue of the membership invoice.

 3.5.
 The Committee may, for reasons of gross misconduct only, suspend or terminate the membership of any member; any such action to be subject to confirmation by a General Meeting to discuss this action.
 Notice of any such meeting is to be posted as soon as practicable and the meeting to be held within 21 days of the Committee's decision.

 3.6.
 Membership fees may be determined at any General Meeting.

 3.7.
 The organisation name of a member may be displayed on the NZOUG web site or other NZOUG material.

 4.1.
-A Committee comprising a President, Vice-President, Treasurer, and at least two other members shall be responsible for day to day management of the NZOUG.
+A Committee comprising a President, Vice-President, Secretary, Treasurer, and at least one other member shall be responsible for day to day management of the NZOUG.
 The committee members must be registered contacts of current members with voting rights of the NZOUG.